OJP98/Genetic-Algorithm-Python/README.md

 ### Installation

 1. Clone this repository and access it with your favorite terminal.
-2. Run `pip install -R requirements.txt`
+2. Run `pip install -R requirements.txt`.
 3. Execute the main script.

 ## Developers